 Swimming outdoors can help you feel connected with nature, and it’s totally free.
 Search for “wild swimming [your area]” on Google to find local wild swimming spots.

-Buy some birdseed and feed the birds at your local park (unless you see signs that forbid you to do so) or set up a bird feeder in your garden.
+Buy some bird seed and feed the birds at your local park (unless you see signs that forbid you to do so), or set up a bird feeder in your garden.
+You could also go birdwatching.
+All you need is a simple guide to birds in your area (check out your local library), plus a pair of binoculars if you’d like a closer view.

 Geocaching involves using GPS to find hidden containers (“caches”) outdoors.
 It’s a good way to explore new places with friends.
 Get started by downloading the free official Geocaching app.